Presented at The Impacts of Civic Technology Conference in March, 2019 by Sruti Modekurty, Aliya Bhatia, Matt Stempeck, and Micah Sifry.

 Project launches are only one way to survey the field.
 There are so many opportunities for future research.
 We also want to look at other ways of slicing the data (focusing on certain categories or geographies, for example).
 We’re keenly interested in collecting the data on diversity in the field, like how many organizations were founded by people of color and women, and the different effects private and public funding have in the field, just for starters.

 We’d love to hear your thoughts in the comments below.
-You can explore the interactive version of the timeline at https://civictech.guide/timeline/.
+You can explore the interactive version of the timeline at https://civictech.guide/timeline/, or in-person with us at Code for America Summit in Oakland.
 And we’d like to thank our funders, Knight Foundation and Luminate, for making this type of field-wide research possible.